Books with Characters in Their 20s

 Book Summary

-Author Torre is Australian but plans a year in the US to escape a bad relationship at home.
+Torre is a 25-year-old Australian writer planning a year in the US to escape a bad relationship at home.

 On a night out in a San Francisco bar, she meets Ivan, a handsome Argentinian adventurer, and they have undeniable chemistry together.
 The only problem is that he’s leaving on a long trip alone across the ocean in his small boat.
 This sounds like a worst-case scenario to Torre, who gets seasick and has a fear of the water.